Joao-Felisberto/AEV-proj2-2022/writeup.md

 # The Problem

 > Our team enlisted the intern to make their new website!
-Their code passes SonarQ's tests, so, it must be secure...
-> right?
+> He even added some nice in-house development debugging tools!

 # Enumeration